The Future of the Democratic Party is at Stake

 The 2018 midterm elections saw a strong Democratic wave locally across the United States, in California, and locally in Santa Maria and SLO County.
 We have gained a lot of momentum up and down the 35th Assembly District, and 2020 is our opportunity to capitalize on it.
 Having organized candidate campaigns and been on the front line of organizing Democratic turnout, I am looking forward to the challenges 2020 will bring.
 I hope to have your support, so I may continue the work on the SLOCDP Executive committee and serve as your delegate to the California State Democratic Party.

 I am a Registered Nurse with strongly held beliefs in social justice.
-I want to see our Democratic Party once again be the party of a just society for the 99%.
-Working as a labor and delivery nurse for the past 34 years has provided me with perspective into many differing human situations, and continues to show me over and over again how in our humanness, we are so alike in the basic things we want from life, and yet how, in our society, there are so many insurmountable gaps in opportunity and access to achieve them.
-So often the blocks to achieving even basic human needs are based simply on the situations of one’s birth – where you were born, your gender, the color of your skin, and the home environment are all determinants of being a successful member of our society.
-Providing a fair chance at access to basic needs will expand the playing field, so that each of us has opportunities to contribute, in our unique ways, to our communities.
+I would like our Democratic Party to once again be the party of the working class.
+A labor and delivery nurse for the past 36 years, I have perspective into differing human situations; yet over and over I am shown that despite these differences, humans share common basic needs and dreams.
+But in our society, there are so many insurmountable gaps in opportunity and access to achieve them.
+So often the blocks to achieving even basic human needs are based simply on the situations of oneÕs birth Ð birthplace, gender, skin color, the home environment are some determinants of whether or not one becomes a successful member of our society.
+Providing a fair chance at access to basic needs will equalize the playing field, so that each of us has opportunities to contribute, in our unique ways, to our communities.

-I am also a proud member of the California Nurses Association/National Nurses United, my RN professional association and union.
+I am a proud member of the California Nurses Association/National Nurses United, my RN professional association and union.
 We continually work to improve patient care conditions.
-This work doesn’t stop at bedside care; patients are affected by all aspects of their living situations.
-We have long advocated for single payer health care, and what we call our “main street campaign”, which is deeply founded in the concept of social justice, as we know that access to healthcare and basic needs determine the health and welfare of people and communities.
-Our campaign includes: jobs at living wages to reinvest in America; equal access to quality, public education; guaranteed healthcare for all; a secure retirement, with the ability to retire in dignity; good housing; protection from hunger; a safe, clean, and healthy environment; a just taxation system in which corporations and the wealthy pay their fair share.
+This work doesnÕt stop at bedside care.
+We have long advocated for single payer health care, and our main street campaign – deeply founded in the concept of social justice- because access to healthcare and basic needs determine the health and welfare of people and communities.
+Our campaign includes: jobs at living wages; equal access to high quality, public education; guaranteed healthcare for all; a secure retirement; housing; protection from hunger; a safe, clean, and healthy environment; a just taxation system in which corporations and the wealthy pay their fair share.

 My beliefs are the basis of my politics.
-I have been a registered Democratic since I first started voting at age 18.
-In the last several years, I have been active in reaching out to others, speaking with fellow union members and co-workers, canvassing neighborhoods, phone banking, helping with voter registration and “Get Out the Vote”, and contacting elected officials.
-I was elected to be one of our CD’s five delegates to the Democratic National Convention, as a delegate for Bernie Sanders.
-I’m extremely proud of that work, and of the progressive values of that campaign.
-I feel that our party has lost regular working people – the 99% – and that we need, now more than ever, to get back to being the party of the people.
+I have been a Democratic since I first started voting at age 18.
+I have been active in reaching out to others, speaking with fellow union members and co-workers, canvassing neighborhoods, phone banking, helping with voter registration and GOTV, contacting elected officials.
+I was a delegate for Bernie Sanders in 2016.
+IÕm extremely proud of that, and of the progressive values of that campaign.
+I feel that our party has lost regular working people, and that we need, now more than ever, to get back to being the party of the people.

 If elected as a delegate, I will bring my commitment to these values, together with a slate of other like-minded, progressive candidates, to the Party.